RorriMaesu/DeepScanAi/README.md

 ## 🌟 Overview

 DeepScan AI represents the convergence of advanced storage analysis and artificial intelligence.
-By harnessing the power of dual AI engines (Gemini and DeepSeekR1), we deliver unparalleled insights into your storage ecosystem, transforming raw data into actionable intelligence.
+By harnessing the power of dual AI engines (cloud-based Gemini and locally-run DeepSeek 7B), we deliver unparalleled insights into your storage ecosystem, transforming raw data into actionable intelligence while maintaining privacy through local AI processing.

 <div align="center">